Congressional District # 14

 RMI Metals Property (OU10) – Excavation and disposal of PCB-contaminated soils to meet industrial use standards was completed in the summer of 2001.
 No ICs were required because material left on-site does not exceed Fields Brook cleanup levels.

 Community InvolvementPublic information about the Fields Brook site is updated frequently on EPA's web page for the Fields Brook site at http://www.epa.gov/region5/sites/fieldsbrook/index.htm.
-Most recent postings include the June 2009 Five Year Review of the site and a September 2009 remedy modification in the form of an Explanation of Significant Difference.
+Most recent postings include the May 2014 Five Year Review of the site and a January 2014 remedy modification in the form of an Explanation of Significant Differences.
 Another ESD for the Detrex Facility is expected to be available for inspection in December 2011.
 In addition, the two local repositories of additional information about the Fields Brook site at the Ashtabula County District Library and the Kent State Campus Library in Ashtabula were recently updated by converting the records to CD.

 ContactsRemedial Project Manager, U.S. EPA